-Plan ahead with your student(s) and/or family members.
-Ask one to 'volunteer' to be anointed.
-(The volunteer will need an extra shirt or blouse to change into after the demonstration.)
+Plan ahead with one of your students who will 'volunteer' to be anointed.
+(The volunteer will need to bring an extra shirt or blouse to class.)
 You should use water rather than oil for the demonstration.
-The important thing is to provide your student(s) a visual picture of the water flowing down from over the head to the shoulders.
-Ask your student(s) to think of the "oil" (water) as joy pouring down over Jesus.
+The important thing is to provide your students a visual picture of the water flowing down from over the head to the shoulders.
+Ask your students to think of the "oil" (water) as joy pouring down over Jesus.

-Tell your student(s): "If you've always pictured Jesus as serious and maybe just a little boring, I hope this lesson will change that picture.
+Tell your students: "If you've always pictured Jesus as serious and maybe just a little boring, I hope this lesson will change that picture.
 You are about to discover that Jesus lived a life of joy like no one else has ever done."